varshithm7x/PonderChain/DEVELOPMENT.md

 # 🛠️ Local Development Guide

-This guide will help you set up **PonderChain** locally for development and testing.
+This guide will help you set up **VETO** locally for development and testing.

 ## 📋 Prerequisites